git4example/genai-fsx-workshop-on-eks-auto/content/300_module3_replication/320_CreateCrossRegionReplicationForS3Buckets.md

 ---
-title : "Configure S3 Cross Region Replication for S3-linked FSx for Lustre Instance" weight : 320
+title : "Configure S3 Cross-Region Replication for your S3-linked FSx for Lustre Instance" weight : 320
 ---
 -------------------------------------------------------------